pato/patOS/README.md

 to their corresponding windows.
 So pressing F1 switches focus to the first window, etc...
 This gives the user control over where the input goes.
 In order to inform the user of how to focus on windows, the window number is displayed with the title.
-Switching focus to a non-existant window does nothing.
+Switching focus to a non-existent window does nothing.

 Focus is represented with the blinking cursor on the screen.
 Switching focus to a given window will move the cursor to the correct position within that window